TartuNLP/translation-worker/README.md

  included a demo Flask application that can be run standalone.

 ### Requirements
-The repository contains submodules used for truecasing and RabbitMQ communication, therefore use the `--recurse-submodules` flag during cloning or `git submodule update --init` after cloning.

 The following steps are required to install all prerequisites in a CPU Conda environment.

 ```